koelss/knownpacksfix/README.md

 Download the project as a ZIP file from GitHub
 Extract it to a folder
-Open a terminal inside that folder
+.Open a terminal inside that folder
 Run:
 mvn clean package
-Output

 # The compiled plugin .jar will be located in: